telekom-mms/sectpmctl/README.md

 tpmsbsigntool) will detect that case by using a timeout.
 When the timeout is detected, a force flush of all sessions is performed.
 That is not very polite but strictly neccessary to deliver functional unsealing.
 Signing of kernels and kernel modules is currently not protected by the force flush.
 The kernel bug is persistent, so reboots don't solve the problem.

+On other devices the TPM behaved different and produced error codes.
+In a future version this error codes should be parsed to trigger the required flushing.

 ## Changelog